 In 2010 The Netherlands reported for the first time to the Kyoto Protocol.
 Some important differences exist between the reporting rules for the LULUCF sector under the Convention and under KP.
 Whereas under the Convention land based reporting ideally covers the complete national surface of managed land, under KP activity based reporting needs to be applied.
 As of the second commitment period reporting of three types of activities are mandatory.
 These are the activities under Article 3.3 of the Kyoto Protocol, i.e. Afforestation/Reforestation and Deforestation, and Forest Management which is listed under Article 3.4 of the Kyoto Protocol.
 Other activities under Article 3.4 can be elected but the Netherlands has chosen not to do so.
 Due to the difference in emissions to be reported and accounted for under the Convention and KP, these also require different reporting practices.
-As a result the LULUCF sector is the only sector that has two types of tables in the Common Reporting Format (CRF, i.e. tables used to harmonize the structure of the reported emissions), one for the Convention (CRF sector 4) and one for KP-LULUCF and is also reported in two different chapters in the NIR.
+As a result the LULUCF sector has two types of tables in the Common Reporting Format (CRF, i.e. tables used to harmonize the structure of the reported emissions), one for the Convention (CRF sector 4) and one for KP-LULUCF and is also reported in two different chapters in the NIR.

 For GHG reporting of the Land Use, Land Use Change and Forests (LULUCF) sector (CRF Sector 4), the Netherlands has developed and improved an overall approach within the National System since 2003.
-The LULUCF part of the National System has been used for the National Inventory Reports (NIR) since 2005.
-Detailed background information on methods and assumptions have been documented in several publications, i.e. Nabuurs et al. (2003, 2005), Van den Wyngaert et al. (2007, 2008, 2009, 2011a, 2011b and 2012), De Groot et al. (2005) and Kuikman et al. (2003, 2005) and Arets et al. (2013, 2014).
+Detailed background information on methods and assumptions have been documented in several publications, i.e. Nabuurs et al. (2003, 2005), De Groot et al. (2005), Kuikman et al. (2003, 2005) Van den Wyngaert et al. (2007, 2008, 2009, 2011a, 2011b and 2012), and Arets et al. (2013, 2014, 2015 and 2017).